 I learned my method of fermenting from using a salt brine and not by adding any additional whey products.

-Fermented Jalapeños Ingredients
+Fermented Jalapenos Ingredients

 - 6 cloves of garlic

-- 1 tablespoon of fine sea salt
+- 2 tablespoons of fine sea salt (not basic table salt)

-Fermented Jalapeños Steps
+Fermented Jalapenos Steps

-- Slice jalapeños and remove seeds if you want less spice.
+Slice jalapeños and remove seeds if you want less spice.

-- Peel and slice garlic into medium pieces.
+Peel and slice garlic into medium pieces.

-- Assemble the rest of your fermented kit, if you aren’t using an airlock, ensure that you are “burping” your jar periodically.
+Assemble the rest of your fermented kit.
+If you aren’t using an airlock, ensure that you are “burping” your jar periodically.